 4.2 Other Submitted Data

-Data submitted to us for processing other than defined in Section 4.1 will be securely retained within our Gsuite system provided by Google.
+Data submitted to us for processing other than defined in Section 4.1 will be securely retained by the NCCF within our Gsuite system provided by Google.
 All data within this system is subject to additional password protection, encryption and 2-factor authentication.
 We retain only the basic data required to deliver our services to you.
 This is typically Name, Address, Email address, Subscription start/end details and contact opt-in details.
 Opt-in is not infinite, We will seek a further Opt-in decision from you every three years.

 4.3 Opt-Out List